JoakimBrandt/forbidden_lands/README.md

 # forbidden_lands
-This is a cross-platform software designed as an assisting tool for Fria Ligan's roleplay, Forbidden Lands (Svärdets Sång)
+This is an unofficial cross-platform software designed as an assisting tool for Fria Ligan's roleplay, Forbidden Lands (Svärdets Sång)